Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Simulation Results

-To summarize the simulation results, it can be seen that with a proper selection of $\tau_\text{sig}$, the proposed MARL, which considers cooperation between the EH nodes, outperforms other approaches without cooperation between the nodes and which also only consider causal knowledge.
-This means, that reserving a fraction of time for the exchange of signaling among the nodes is more beneficial than assuming no cooperation at all, even though the time dedicated to data transmission is reduced in order to include the signaling phase.
+To summarize the simulation results, it can be seen that with a proper selection of $\tau_\text{sig}$, the proposed MARL, which considers cooperation between the EH nodes, outperforms other approaches which also only consider causal knowledge but without cooperation between the nodes.
+This means that reserving a fraction of time for the exchange of signaling among the nodes is more beneficial than assuming no cooperation at all, even though the time dedicated to data transmission is reduced in order to include the signaling phase.
 When the nodes cooperate with each other, a higher throughput can be achieved.
-Additionally, the proposed MARL reduces the number of data buffer overflows at $\text{N}_2$ as compared to the other approaches.
+Furthermore, the proposed MARL reduces the number of data buffer overflows at $\text{N}_2$ as compared to the other approaches.
 This implies a reduction in the number of required retransmissions.